-As a result of the publication on January 27, 2023, of the Act of January 13, 2023, amending the Act on Assistance to Ukrainian Citizens in Connection with the Armed Conflict on the Territory of Ukraine and Certain Other Acts, there has been a new regulation of the possibility for persons under temporary protection in Poland to apply for a temporary residence permit in Poland.
+As a result of the publication, on January 27, 2023, of the Act of January 13, 2023 amending the ct on Assistance to Citizens of Ukraine in Connection with the Armed Conflict on the Territory of Ukraine and certain other laws, a new regulation has come into effect regarding the possibility for persons under temporary protection in Poland to apply for a temporary residence permit in Poland.

-According to the current wording of the regulations, citizens of Ukraine enjoying temporary protection in Poland (i.e. essentially persons with UKR PESEL) will only be able to apply for temporary residence in Poland if the purpose of their stay in Poland is:
+According to the current wording of the legislation, citizens of Ukraine enjoying temporary protection in Poland (i.e., in principle, persons with UKR PESEL) may apply for temporary residence in Poland only if the purpose of their stay in Poland will be:

-– performance in a highly qualified occupation (Blue Card) or
+– performing work in a highly qualified profession (Blue Card), or

-The submission of residency applications by such persons will be possible from April 1, 2023.
+The submission of residence applications by such persons is possible starting April 1, 2023.

-The application will be submitted to the governor with jurisdiction over the foreigner’s place of residence.
-Exceptionally, Ukrainian citizens applying for one of the above-mentioned temporary residence permits will be exempt from the obligation to appear in person at the provincial office if they have previously submitted fingerprints when obtaining their UKR PESEL.
-However, if they have not done so, it will be necessary for them to appear in person at the Provincial Office in order to provide fingerprints, but exceptionally after the residence decision has been issued (most likely when they collect their temporary residence card in person).
+The application can be submitted to the provincial governor with jurisdiction over the foreigner’s place of residence.
+Exceptionally, citizens of Ukraine applying for one of the aforementioned temporary residence permits will be exempt from the obligation to report personally to the provincial office if they have previously submitted fingerprints when obtaining a PESEL UKR.
+However, if they have not done so, personal appearance at the provincial office to have one’s fingerprint impressions taken will be necessary; in exceptional cases, however, reporting at the provincial office will be possible already after the issuance of the residence decision (most likely, at the time of collecting the temporary residence card in person).

-However, if a Ukrainian citizen demonstrates that he or she meets all the requirements for the granting of a temporary residence permit provided for the purpose of stay (for the purpose of work, for the purpose of highly qualified employment, or for the purpose of business), he or she may, as of April 1, 2023, apply for a permit for a maximum period of three years.
+However, if a citizen of Ukraine demonstrates that he or she meets all the requirements for the granting of a temporary residence permit provided for the purpose of stay (for the purpose of work, for the purpose of work in a skilled occupation, or for the purpose of conducting business activities), he or she may, as of April 1, 2023, apply for a permit for the maximum 3-year period.

-It is worth remembering that for all Ukrainian nationals who apply or will apply for a temporary residence permit for the purpose of conducting business activities in the form of a sole proprietorship, until August 24, 2023, the requirement to demonstrate that a sufficiently high income has been generated in the business activity in the fiscal year preceding the application for a temporary residence permit, or that a sufficient number of employees are employed, or that activities are carried out that will allow the required income to be generated in the future, does not apply.
-This is a major facilitation provided for start-ups, offering Ukrainian citizens the chance to obtain a residence card even if the companies they have set up have not yet generated sufficient revenue and are just developing.
+Please be reminded that for all citizens of Ukraine who apply or will apply for a temporary residence permit for the purpose of carrying out business activities in the form of a sole proprietorship, until March 4, 2024, the requirement to demonstrate that the business activity has generated sufficiently high income in the fiscal year preceding the application for a temporary residence permit, or that an adequate number of employees are employed, or that activities are carried out that will generate the required income in the future, does not apply.
+This is a significant convenience stipulated for newly established companies, enabling Ukrainian citizens a chance to obtain a residence card even if the companies they have established have not yet generated sufficient income and are just developing.

-The grounds for granting a temporary residence permit for different purposes of stay and the required documents can be found on the website: https://www.gov.pl/web/uw-mazowiecki/zezwolenia-na-pobyt2
+The prerequisites for granting a temporary residence permit for different purposes of stay and the required documents can be found at: https://migrant.wsc.mazowieckie.pl/pl/pliki-do-pobrania/314

-We recommend that, before April 1, 2023, one should verify on the website of the relevant Provincial Office what documents are required for Ukrainian citizens under temporary protection who are applying for a temporary residence permit and what procedure and manner of application are provided for in the respective office, as this may vary from one province to another.
+We recommend that, prior to April 1, 2023, you verify via the website of the relevant provincial office what documents are required for Ukrainian citizens under temporary protection who apply for a temporary residence permit, and what mode and method of application is stipulated in the relevant office, as it may vary from one province to another.